 A = B*C, A = B2/C, and A=B2*C

-Be given A and C to Calculate B?
+To be given A and C to Calculate B?

-Remember your High School Algebra Teacher?
+Remember the name of your High School Algebra Teacher?

 Practice formulas, until you memorize them, and can visually calculate when given simple whole numbers.

 When you can manage the very, very basic and fundamental relationships above

 You map them to Schematics and the veil starts to lift.

 You will understand your environment better, and your quality of life improves.

 Most Audio Forums lack the Sun of knowledge